 Seeing Daylight: The rider comes far enough off the horse that daylight is seen between the rider and the animal.

 Slack: term used for the entries that exceed the number of contestants needed for a performance.
-Rodeo performances are typically planned to last about two hours which allows for about 10 contestants per event, but rodeo associations will usually have more entries than what the performance can accomodate.
+Rodeo performances are typically planned to last about two hours which allows for about 10 contestants per event, but rodeo associations will usually have more entries than what the performance can accommodate.
 The excess compete in a Slack performance usually held before or after the main public performance.
 Ex: "I'm up in Slack"

 Spurs: the spurs used have dulled rowels that do not penetrate the animals’ skin, which is several times thicker than human skin